-In the immediate vicinity of the stadium, the Taverne Half Time is a busy spots on match days, fans filling the terrace on the busy main road of Westerlaan, at the junction with Henri Lebbestraat, just across from the stadium complex.
+Near the stadium, the Taverne Half Time is a busy spot on match days, fans filling the terrace on the busy main road of Westerlaan, at the junction with Henri Lebbestraat, just across from the stadium.

 On the other side of the park from the stadium, overlooking the lake, the Boothuis suits a more discerning, moneyed supporter, but this upscale brasserie isn’t shy about its Essevee support – a framed Z-W shirt dates from the time the venue opened in 2011.

 Further round from the lake, the Taverne Regenboog at Meerstraat 72 is another classic fans’ bar, Z-W scarves and a current league table ranged around a large room also containing a table for Belgian billiards.
 Just behind, older regulars meet in De Treffer, a bar attached to a municipal swimming pool.
 There’s a lakeside view from the terrace.